scDEF on 3k PBMCs¶

 map_coarse[c] = c

-adata.obs['Cell types'] = annotations['seurat_annotations']
+adata.obs['celltypes'] = annotations['seurat_annotations']

-adata.obs['Coarse cell types'] = (
+adata.obs['celltypes_coarse'] = (

 .map(map_coarse)